 Ultimately, your individual treatment needs will determine which medication therapies will work best.

 When to Consider Getting Treatment Help

-Interpersonal relationships tend to trigger the greatest degree of distress for people living with borderline personality disorder.
-According to the journal of Dialogues in Clinical Neuroscience, feelings of abandonment, anger and despair can bring on the most destructive of behaviors, including physical aggression, suicide attempts and dangerous risk-taking.
+Interpersonal relationships tend to trigger the greatest degree of distress for people living with a borderline personality disorder.
+According to the journal of Dialogues in Clinical Neuroscience, feelings of abandonment, anger, and despair can bring on the most destructive of behaviors, including physical aggression, suicide attempts and dangerous risk-taking.